keshav-space/safenotes/index.md

 * Seamless migration to new device
 * Completely anonymous no inbound and outbound request

+> **Warning**
-{% include warning.html content="<br/> Some security features cannot be guaranteed to work if you are using a rooted device." %}
+> Some security features cannot be guaranteed to work if you are using a rooted device.

 <!-- Hidden span to keep old links compatible. -->
 <span id="updates"></span>